-So why Dallas?
+Why Dallas?
 Because I love hot men in Wranglers.
-It was going to be either Texas or Chicago, and quite frankly, I like Texas better.
-Plus Dallas has fabulous resources — like amazing shopping.
+It was going to be either Texas or Chicago.
+And quite frankly, I like Texas better.
+Plus, Dallas has fabulous resources — like amazing shopping.
 It’s the home of Neiman Marcus, JC Penney and almost all things in between.
 Don’t even get me started on Frito-Lay.

 In your grand vision, what’s the purpose of fashion?
 The purpose of clothing is to cover your body.
 Fashion is the total other extreme.
 Being “in fashion” means “of the moment” and what’s current.
 I’m not a big fashion person.
 And upon hearing that, you can audibly gasp.